H4CK-7H3-P14N37/kali-apt-proxy/README.md

 - Some networks block access to Kali repositories.
 - A proxy (or tunneling updates through SSH or a VPN) can help circumvent such restrictions and ensure smooth updates.

+## NOTE: this guide assumes you can connect back to the server over a secure channel like Tailscale or Wireguard.

 ## How to Configure a Proxy for Kali Updates on the Server Side
 This assumes Nginx isn't used for anything else on this system
 ```